-Sinclair actually saw this as a benefit, suggesting that "positions in industry are inimicable to the human spirit" and that "a move away from this present type of organisation will restore the potential of the individual", before suggesting that this would lead to an affirmation of class distinctions and would lead to a revival of "traditional and artistic patronage".
+Sinclair actually saw this as a benefit, suggesting that "positions in industry are inimicable to the human spirit" and that "a move away from this present type of organisation will restore the potential of the individual".

 All that would be left in this new World Order would be a new drudgery of looking for things to do, with millions of people living a life of enforced idleness.
 Unless, that was, a way could be found to share the wealth - which given human nature might seem unlikely.

 MP Tony Benn, speaking in the documentary film "New Technology: Whose Progress?", first broadcast in 1981, suggested that a society where millions of disenfranchised people had been pushed outside of the the democratic process would lead to